 Patients with beta Thalassemia intermedia have mild to moderate anemia.

-Patients with Beta Thalassemia have severe anemia.
-The signs and symptoms of disease usually occur within the first 2 years of life.
+Patients with Beta-Thalassemia have severe anemia.
+The signs and symptoms of the disease usually occur within the first 2 years of life.
 They may include the following health problems

 - Bone deformities, especially in the face